uvaai/ml1/10 week1/20 Theoretical Probability/content.md

 This week we'll get started with some basic concepts of probability.
 For this you should complete all the exercises in *Chapter 1.
 Probability*.

-There all 3 subchapters this week: *Randomness*, *Relationship between Events* and *Probability*, which will give you a more formal introduction into the concepts and language used to describe the probability of events.
+There are three subchapters this week: *Randomness*, *Relationship between Events* and *Probability*, which will give you a more formal introduction into the concepts and language used to describe the probability of events.